ericvc/CuckooPi/README.md

-In the `config/` subdirectory, there is a bash script `setup.sh` that can be run to automate the installation of system and Python dependencies that are needed for the program to run.
+In the `config/` subdirectory, there is a bash script `setup.sh` that can be run to automate the installation of system and Python dependencies that are needed by the program.
 Most of the former are for editing and encoding media files.

 You may wish to edit the installation script to customize directory path settings.
 To do so, simply edit the first few lines of the file to set